A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Discussion

 \section{Discussion}

-In this section we explore the limitations in physical scope incurred by the twelve assumptions of Section~\ref{sec:imp}, and discuss some consequences of the results of this paper through additional examples.
+In this section we \changed{discuss} the limitations in physical scope incurred by the twelve assumptions of Section~\ref{sec:imp}, \changed{implementation details for numerical simulation,} and some consequences of the results of this paper through additional examples.
 Specifically, Section~\ref{sec:dis:ass} reviews on a conceptual level the meaning and implications of the original assumptions.
-Then Sections~\ref{sec:dis:ml} \&~\ref{sec:dis:pseudo} use a number of specific physical examples to elucidate the nature and origin of the more conservative restrictions that are helpful but, we speculate, not necessary to achieve the results of interest in Section~\ref{sec:hyb}.
-Finally, Section~\ref{sec:zenodisc} explores the relationship of these assumptions to the Zeno results of Section~\ref{sec:zeno}.
+Then Sections~\ref{sec:dis:ml} \&~\ref{sec:dis:pseudo} use a number of specific physical examples to elucidate the nature and origin of the more conservative restrictions that are helpful but, we speculate, not necessary to achieve the results of interest in Section~\ref{sec:hyb}. \changed{Section~\ref{sec:dis:numerical} briefly discusses the issues involved with numerically simulating executions of a $C^r$ hybrid dynamical system.} Finally, Section~\ref{sec:zenodisc} explores the relationship of these assumptions to the Zeno results of Section~\ref{sec:zeno}.